grobenmarketing/r7-website/replit.md

 - Server binds to 0.0.0.0:5000 for Replit compatibility

 ## Future Enhancements
-- User will add images to img/ folder
+- User will add additional images to img/ folder
-- Images will be integrated into HTML pages
+- Images will be integrated into HTML pages as needed
-- Navigation logo image will be added by user